ssMMiles/discord-api-proxy/README.md

  - Look into better solutions for getting the start time on the global ratelimit bucket, as we currently wait for a response to be safe - in exchange for 15-25% less actual throughput.
  - Use pub/sub when waiting for a bucket's info to be available instead of retrying every 300ms.
+ - Better handling of 429s; On hitting one temporarily (1s) abort all requests with a 503 (`x-sent-by-proxy` header still present)?
  - Logging

 ## Usage